Ear Surgery in Portland, OR

 What is an ear surgery?

-Otoplasty, or an ear surgery, helps with the correction of ears that stick out, ears that are asymmetrical (one ear is positioned higher than the other) or large, oversized ears.
-Other than birth defects in children, ear surgery also helps with change in positioning or shape of ears due to an injury in adults.
+Otoplasty, or ear surgery, helps with the correction of ears that stick out, ears that are asymmetrical (when one ear is positioned higher than the other), or large, oversized ears.
+Other than birth defects in children, ear surgery also helps with changes in positioning or the shape of ears due to an injury in adulthood.
 This procedure generally improves self-confidence, especially in teens and children, who often worry about being teased or judged by peers.

 Am I a good candidate for ear surgery?

 You are a good candidate for ear surgery at Dr. Bohley’s office in the Portland, Oregon or Vancouver, Washington area if your ears have reached their full size (about six years of age).
-A set-back ear surgery can be performed on both children and adults.
-This reduces the prominence of ears that stick out too much.
+Ear surgery can be performed on both children and adults.
 If you are in good health and have realistic expectations from your surgery, you may be a good candidate.
 A consultation with Dr. Bohley is needed to determine if you’re a good candidate for this procedure.

 Dr. Bohley will provide you with specific preoperative instructions and will take a detailed medical history.
 He will also perform a physical exam to determine your fitness for surgery.
 Before your procedure, you will be asked to stop smoking at least six weeks before surgery and avoid taking aspirin and certain anti-inflammatory drugs.

 Can I drive after ear surgery?

 No. We do not allow surgery patients to drive alone following ear surgery.